hqc-ai/certification-body-auditor-webapp-community/CONTRIBUTING.md

 # Contributing

-Thank you for considering a contribution to NQA Auditor Webapp Community.
+Thank you for considering a contribution to CB Auditor Webapp Community.

 **Primary author / architecture lead**
 Nguyễn Đăng Quang